6 Helpful Tips to Floss Your Teeth Better

 floss_threader_flosssing-tips

-1. Insert one end of your dental floss approximately five inches into the loop of the threader.
+1. Insert Floss: Thread the floss through the loop of the threader.

-Tip #5: Elevate Your Oral Care with a Waterpik Water Flosser
+Tip #5: Elevate Your Oral Care with a Water Flosser

 Waterpik water flosser on bathroom counter